dylanleclair/word-games/README.md

 ### 5. How was the code tested?

 Like the last refactoring, I ran all my tests again to ensure that my code maintained it's functionality with these changes.
+At the end of the day I only moved a bit of code around so there wasn't much room for testing in this refactoring.

 ### 6. Why is the code better structured after the refactoring?

 Instead of having to open a huge amount of files to change the inner workings of a given kind of tree, they are now all in one (appropriately labelled) place.

+To modify either type of WordTree specifically, you simply have to open either LightWordTree.java or FastWordTree.java and edit the corresponding node behaviour within them.

 All relevant code is grouped nicely together for future development!